 - Strategies for establishing and leveraging markets for your produce

-Using a combination of classroom time and on-farm learning as our training ground, students will get a chance to learn how to plan their garden layout, make beds, plant a variety of crops, plan what goes where, strategise for integrated pest management and prepare for a bumper harvest.
+Using a combination of classroom time and on-farm learning as our training ground, Olivier will take you through how to plan your garden layout, make beds, plant a variety of crops, plan what goes where, strategise for integrated pest management and prepare for a bumper harvest.

 As part of this course, we’ll be spending time in Pocket City Farm’s market garden, non-profit growing local food using organic growing techniques on rented + unused land in the middle of the city.